tcarland/spark-hs-chart/README.md

 the HistoryServer as well for Spark jobs reducing the large blob size accumulated.

-Note that Spark 4 has defined profiles only for Scala 2.13, 2.12 is no longer supported.
+Note that Spark 4 has defined profiles only for Scala 2.13 as 2.12 is no longer supported.

 <br>